Celeo/mixer_rust_wrappers/README.md

 Add the [most recent version](https://crates.io/crates/mixer_wrappers) to your Cargo.toml and build.

-This library is split into 2 parts: a tiny convenience wrapper for the REST API, and a wrapper for the Constellation real-time API.
+This library is split into several parts: a tiny convenience wrapper for the REST API, and a wrapper for the Constellation real-time API.

 ### REST